Back to Rankings

 Operator

 Thank you.
-Our next question comes from Gerard Cassidy with RBC Capital Markets.
-Your line is now open.
+Our next question will come from Gerard Cassidy with RBC Capital Markets.
+Please go ahead.

 Gerard Cassidy